The history of Hangul; the language that defines Korea.

 Before the 15th century, the preferred writing system in Korea was Hanja (漢字).
 These were Chinese characters brought over from Buddhist and Chinese literature.

-The Korean ruling class adapted Hanja to suite their needs.
+The Korean ruling class adapted Hanja to suit their needs.
 They used Hanja for their bureaucracies, literature. and official record keeping.

 How did they adapt a foreign language writing system and use it for their own?
 Not easily.